thomass171/tcp-22/README.md

 ![](docs/IDErunConfiguration.png)

+## LWJGL
 For running Java 3D software native libraries like 'lwjgl' are required.
 These are typically located in the current working directory or via LD_LIBRARY_PATH.
+As of 8/2025 the native libs are loaded via maven and LWJGL3s bom.

+Unfortunately LWJGL3 interferes with AWT on MacOS, so e.g. BufferedImage (for implementing NativeCanvas) cannot be used any more.

+JMonkeyEngine has an ImageWriter(https://github.com/jMonkeyEngine-Contributions/ImagePainter/blob/master/ImagePainter/src/com/zero_separation/plugins/imagepainter/ImagePainter.java) for adding text and lines to a JME Image.

+An option in pure LWJGL (platform-homebrew) is org.lwjgl.stb.STBImage (demo in  https://github.com/LWJGL/lwjgl3/blob/master/modules/samples/src/test/java/org/lwjgl/demo/stb/Image.java)

+For now we set NativeCanvas to deprecated until we have a real use case that justifies the efford for implementation.
+Maybe we should remove it at all, because other platforms (Unity) also have a lack of utils.
+Or have a complete homebrew implementation like JMEs ImagePainter.

 ## Build your own scene
 The best starting point is to use class [ReferenceScene](engine/src/main/java/de/yard/threed/engine/apps/reference/ReferenceScene.java) and modify it for your needs.